junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 when posting, before each chapter, quote something from Bible

-some chapter titles: Save the Righteous Man, Save the Angel

 ~~Including/mention "Genesis XIX" in summary~~

  use "Castiel" in first few chapters, change to "Cas" only after they get close and familiar